Vincit/objection.js/doc/includes/API.md

 The `join` property in addition to the relation type define how the models are related to one another.
 The `from` and `to` properties of the `join` object define the database columns through which the models are associated.
 Note that neither of these columns need to be primary keys.
 They can be any columns.
+In fact they can even be fields inside JSON columns (using the [`ref`](#ref) helper).
 In the case of ManyToManyRelation also the join table needs to be defined.
 This is done using the `through` object.

 The `modelClass` passed to the relation mappings is the class of the related model.
 It can be one of the following: